 In fact, it might be best to suspend your social media accounts until your case is resolved.

 Remember, anything you say on social media or post on social media can be used against you in court.

 Retain the services of an experienced wrongful termination lawyer

-Wrongful termination cases can be extremely complex.
+Wrongful termination cases can be extremely complex and difficult to prove.

 Employers have attorneys and other resources on their side.